vinayintipalli/Technocolab/Kaggle Assessments/Data Manipulation/README.md

-## It is the assessment on Python for Data Manipulation Kaggle HandsOn
+## It is the assessments on Python for Data Manipulation Kaggle HandsOn